day8/re-frame/docs/Flows.md

                    {:max-items (-> % .-target .-value)}])}]])
 </div>

-And a corresponding event, which triggers our `:reg-flow` effect.
+And a corresponding event, which triggers our `:reg-flow` effect:

 <div class="cm-doc" data-cm-doc-result-format="pass-fail">
 (rf/reg-event-fx